BDC Hamburger Icon

 Bottom LineBottom line

-Simplify tasks like enumeration and user profile removal by using WMI in combination with PowerShell.
-You get much better control on a granular level, much like the enhanced control you get with programming loops when manipulating data.
+WMI in combination with PowerShell can simplify tasks like enumeration and user profile removal.
+You'll get much better control on a granular level, similar to the enhanced control you get with programming loops when manipulating data.

 Use WMI, not the file system